MartinNevlaha/todo-list/README.md

 ## Description

 Todo App is based on [Nest](https://nestjs.com/) and [PostgresSQL](https://www.postgresql.org/) database.
-Boot services (APP and DB) is dockerized.
+Booth services (APP and DB) is dockerized.
 App is based on JWT token authentication.

 To run this application you must have [nodejs](https://nodejs.org/en) and [docker](https://www.docker.com/) installed on your pc.